enbility/devices-app/README.md

 ### Running the web frontend

 `npx vite dev` to start with the default parameters using `vite.config.js`.
 The web service is now accessible at `http://localhost:7051/`

+## Build binary

+- `make ui` for creating the UI assets
+- `make build` for building the binary for the local system
+- execute the binary with `./desktop-app`
+- Open the website in a browser at `http://localhost:7050/`